kevinspencer/lastweekly/README.md

 ### genesis

 In 2010 I wrote [toppr](https://github.com/kevinspencer/toppr) to post last.fm listening stats to a Movable Type based blog.
 No one does that anymore, but that spark of an idea stuck with me.

+### dogfooding

+I've switched to using this in cron every Friday morning